Minister Hermione Granger

 Boggart

-- Losing her loved ones
+- Losing her family and friends

 - Failure (first one, conquered)